 3. Speed

-Since they encrypt all the traffic, VPNs do reduce your internet browsing speed to some extent.
+Since they encrypt all the traffic, VPNs somewhat reduce your internet browsing speed.
 But how big is the speed reduction depends on the vendor.
-The best VPNs ensure that this reduction is minimal, and sometimes VPNs can also improve your download and upload speeds.
+The best VPNs ensure minimal reduction; sometimes, VPNs can also improve your download and upload speeds.

 4. Global Coverage

 The more the number of servers under a VPN’s name, the more connectivity options you have.
-This prevents server congestion, which means that you are less likely to face connection drops.
+This prevents server congestion, making you less likely to face connection drops.
 This also helps improve your connection speed, especially if you are connected to a server close to your geographic location.

 5. Cross-Platform Support